 Globe Town was established in 1800 to provide for the expanding population of weavers around Bethnal Green.
 Since the 1820s the area is known by Globe Town.
-Bethnal Green's population trebled between 1801 and 1831.
-By 1824, with restrictions on the importation of French silks relaxed. several looms became idle, and prices were driven down.
-The abundance of cheap labour was turned to furniture. clothing and shoe manufacture.
+Bethnal Green's population trebled between 1801-1831.
+By 1824, with restrictions on the importation of French silks relaxed, several looms became idle, and prices were driven down.
+The abundance of cheap labour was turned to furniture, clothing and shoe manufacture.
 Globe Town continued its expansion into the 1860s, long after the decline of the silk industry.
 When slum clearances increased towards 1900, initiatives to provide working-class housing were explored.
 This was attempted by Samuel Barnett's East End Dwellings Company with the red brick tenements around Globe Road in the 1880s.
-Most of this development was constructed by this company between 1900 and 1906.
+Most of this development was built by this company between 1900-1906.
+Providing a place of worship for Asian communities, the Grade II listed Shahporan Mosque at 444 Hackney Road illustrates how the earliest mosques in the area were formed through the conversion of houses.
+The recent addition of an Islamic Centre to the mosque demonstrates how traditional Islamic art can be abstracted to create a bold façade, creating a dialogue between new and old and enriching the streetscape.